 Planned by the NCBA Future of Law and Professionalism Committees

-Click on the "In Depth" tab for tuition, location, hotel and speaker information.
+Click on the "In Depth" tab for tuition, video replay and speaker information.

 ABOUT THE KEYNOTE SPEAKER: